Abishek-2425/namescout/README.md

 # **namescout**

-A lightweight command-line tool for checking whether a package name is already taken on **PyPI** and **TestPyPI**.
+A small command-line tool for checking whether a package name is already taken on **PyPI** and **TestPyPI**.
-It queries PyPI’s public JSON endpoints and reports results in a consistent, script-friendly format.
+It queries PyPI’s public JSON endpoints and reports the results in a simple, readable format.

 ---

 ## **Features**

-* Checks name availability on both PyPI and TestPyPI
+* Checks availability on both PyPI and TestPyPI
-* Minimal dependencies, fast responses
+* No special exit codes — clear human-readable output only
-* Deterministic output format for automation
+* Minimal dependencies, very fast
-* Compatible with Python 3.10+
+* Works on Python 3.10+

 ---